A Tale of Two Firsts

 Window Seat and THTHNG each mark distinct milestones in the history of AI cinema.

-Window Seat holds its position as the first AI feature film in multitudes of categories with its earlier completion and worldwide release, core-AI video and performances, and larger record of critical engagement.
+Window Seat holds its position as the first fully AI feature film in multitudes of categories with its earlier completion and worldwide release, core-AI video and performances, and larger record of critical engagement.
 On the other end, THTHNG falls in line with first screenings albeit in unfinished state, and earlier toolkit.

 The historic record is not a hard science, however, we can make the following definite claims:

-Window Seat is, objectively, the first completed AI feature film, the first widely released AI feature film, the first AI feature film with core AI video and performances, the first feature film with machine writing, and the first AI feature film made entirely by one person.
+Window Seat is, objectively, the first completed AI feature film, the first widely released AI feature film, the first AI feature film with core AI video and performances, the first feature film utilizing machine writing, and the first AI feature film made entirely by one person.
 But this does not negate THTHNG as a historic milestone in cinema history representing a pioneering use of AI tools, the first AI-assisted feature film, the earliest AI-toolkit in a feature film context, and something I hold deep respect for: the first public exhibition of an AI film.

 Historic Parallels